What is guerrilla marketing?

 Creates Goodwill

-We define goodwill as the disposition to kindness and compassion, or as an intangible asset that provides a competitive advantage — such as a powerful brand or reputation or high employee morale.
+We define goodwill as the disposition to kindness and compassion or as an intangible asset providing a competitive advantage — such as a powerful brand, reputation, or high employee morale.

-The most difficult aspect of marketing can be to create a clear customer benefit.
-For example, a customer purchases a laptop from a shop for his benefit.
+The most challenging aspect of marketing can be creating a clear customer benefit.
+For example, a customer may purchase a laptop from a shop for his benefit.
 Using the new laptop, he can work anywhere and communicate with anyone.

-Guerrilla marketing examples like this one show tangible benefits can be easy to communicate and deliver, but the goodwill generated by a true guerrilla campaign will be much more difficult to deliver and communicate.
+Guerrilla marketing examples like this show tangible benefits that can be easy to communicate and deliver.
+Still, the goodwill generated by a guerrilla campaign will be much more challenging to produce and disseminate.

-While guerrilla marketing can be an effective way to reach new customers and generate sales, it’s important to remember that this style of marketing is not without its risks.
+While guerrilla marketing can effectively reach new customers and generate sales, it's important to remember that it has risks.

-Guerrilla marketing campaigns can sometimes come across as intrusive or even offensive if they’re not executed carefully, so it’s important to consider your target audience and what type of messaging will resonate with them before launching a campaign.
+Guerrilla marketing campaigns can sometimes seem intrusive or even offensive if they're not executed carefully, so it's essential to consider your target audience and what type of messaging will resonate with them before launching a campaign.

-Guerrilla marketing is inherently more unpredictable, so it’s important to understand your goals and ROI before moving forward.
+Guerrilla marketing is inherently more unpredictable, so it's essential to understand your goals and ROI before moving forward.

-Risk is an inherent part of any venture, so don’t be intimidated by the risk.
+Risk is inherent in any venture, so don't be intimidated.
 Embrace it, but understand and quantify it.
 Ensure that you build contingency plans and prepare for attacks on your weaknesses.
-A weakness is really only a liability if you cannot defend it against attacks from your adversaries.
+A weakness is only a liability if you cannot defend against attacks from adversaries.

 General